open-keychain/open-keychain/README.md

 1. New -> Android Project -> Create project from existing source, choose com_actionbarsherlock
 2. New -> Android Project -> Create project from existing source, choose org_apg
 3. Add com_actionbarsherlock as Android Lib (Properties of org_apg -> Android -> Library -> add)
-4. Add Java libs (Properties of org_apg -> Java Build Path -> Libraries -> add all libraries from libs folder in org_apg)
+4. Optional (As of Android Tools r17 the libraries are automatically added from the libs folder): Add Java libs (Properties of org_apg -> Java Build Path -> Libraries -> add all libraries from libs folder in org_apg)
 5. Now APG+ can be build

 # Build using Ant